Hozukii/linked-blog-starter-md/School/Physics/D Fields/D.4 Induction.md

 - The induced emf when a straight conductor moves perpendicularly across a uniform magnetic field:
 - $$\varepsilon = BvL$$
 ## Electromagnetic induction by moving a permanent magnetic field across a conductor
+- Moving a conductor through a permanent magnetic field has similar effect to keeping the conductor still and moving the field.
+-